Beyond the lunch tray: building sustainable school food systems

-The session began with opening remarks on the transformative power of sustainable school meals by the event organisers, followed by two interactive roundtables highlighting city-led innovations and the importance of monitoring impacts to demonstrate how school canteens can promote social inclusion, public health, and sustainability.
+The session began with two keynote on the transformative power of sustainable school meals, followed by two interactive roundtables highlighting city-led innovations and the importance of monitoring impacts, highlighting how school canteens can promote social inclusion, public health and sustainability.

 The Power of School Meals